DeGaMon/docs-centipedeRTK/docs/base/wifi_ap.md

 ========================

 ## Easy installation
-Run the automated version of the **Manual installation** by running the command line script in a terminal, from inside this folder :
+Run the automated version of the **Manual installation** by running the command line script in a terminal, from inside [folder?]:
 >```
 >bash wifi_ap.sh
 >```